War Pigs: Legacy

 War Pigs was featured in the credits of the 2014 film 300: Rise of an Empire, a sequel to the 2007 film 300.

 War Pigs was one of the 40 songs featured in the Music Monday series of the Newseum, and thus part of the Reporting Vietnam exhibit as a major musical reflection of the time.

 WWE has used the song for their NXT TakeOver: WarGames events, as well as their Survivor Series WarGames event since the 2022 edition.

 Several of the University of Arkansas' sports teams, known as the Razorbacks (a term for feral pigs, which are known for their ferocity), use War Pigs as their run-out/tunnel walk music.
 The song is also part of the regular repertoire of the Razorback Marching Band.

 In 2023, Rolling Stone ranked the song number five on their list of the 100 greatest heavy metal songs.

 Judas Priest has used War Pigs as their walk on music since late 2011.
 On July 2nd, 2025, Judas Priest released a cover of War Pigs on their official YouTube channel.
 Black Sabbath also posted the video to their official YouTube channel.

+During the 2026 Grammy Awards ceremony, the song was played live during the "in memoriam" portion of the show with a band consisting of Guns n Roses guitarist Slash and bassist Duff McKagan, vocalist Post Malone, Andrew Watt on the guitar, and Red Hot Chili Peppers drummer Chad Smith, in order to pay posthumous homage to Ozzy Osbourne.